 Rustic Paprika Potatoes Recipe

-2 onions -sliced (yellow or red or one of each )
+- 2 yellow onions -sliced (yellow or red or one of each )

-2. Meanwhile in a large skillet heat up the olive oil and add the sliced onions with a pinch of sea salt.
-Cook until the onions soften and start to get some color.
-Stir in the paprika and cook on low flame for one more minute.
-Remove from heat and stir in t1/4 c of he chopped parsley.
+- Meanwhile in a large skillet heat up a lug of the olive oil and add the sliced onions with a pinch of sea salt.
+Cook until the onions soften and start to caramelize.
+Stir in the paprika and cook on low flame for one more minute, making sure not to burn it.
+Remove from heat and stir in the ¼ c of the chopped parsley.

-3. Add the potatoes and gently mix all the ingredients together with a spatula.
+- Add the potatoes and gently mix all the ingredients together with a spatula to coat all over.
 Serve warm with freshly cracked black pepper and a good drizzle of extra virgin olive oil.
-Finish with a pinch of the minced parsley on top.
+Garnish with a pinch of the chopped parsley on top.